maurovrainz/morsum/framework/docs/02-controller-routes.md

 $loader = require __DIR__ . '/../vendor/autoload.php';
 $config = require_once __DIR__ . '/config.php';
 $app = new Application($config);

-// Default route
+// Routes
 $app->addRoute('GET', '/', 'App\\Controller\\DefaultController', 'defaultAction', 'home');
 $app->addRoute('GET', '/user/{id}/json', 'App\\Controller\\DefaultController', 'jsonProfile', 'ajax_profile');

 return $app;
 ```

-As we can see, the Application has a method to add routes to the Router component, so we register the routes for the two controller actions, defining the arguments as placeholders in the path.
+As we can see, the Application has a method to add routes to the Router component, so we register the routes for the two controller actions, defining the arguments as placeholders in the path, the method type (GET, POST, PUT, DELETE) and the route name (used to create the URLs)